Frequently Asked Questions

 Yes.
 As the Northeast’s only manufacturer and installer of pre-engineered steel framing, we understand the challenges that New England winters impose on architects and engineers.

 Using NFS pre-engineered panel design can reduce installation time by 30-50% off the framing schedule as well as the other trades essential to the construction process.

 Changes are fast and easy with pre-engineered panels.
-They can be made on the job site with conventional methods or panels can be re-run by inputing the change into our design software to reproduce the panel in minutes for immediate delivery to the jobsite.
+They can be made on the job site with conventional methods or panels can be re-run by inputting the change into our design software to reproduce the panel in minutes for immediate delivery to the job site.